esario/google-sheets-recolour-cells/README.md

 ### Spreadsheet scripts ###
-This project includes some examples of how to use Google Sheets to
+This project includes some examples of how to use Google Sheets to view recent changes by recoloring cells of the sheet
- * Visualize data on a dashboard
- * View recent changes by recoloring cells of the sheet

 #### background_colors.js ####